SettingDust/DataDumper/README.md

 Dump data from registry with regex and tag to use in data pack.
+Dump JSON that `Failed to parse`.
+Useful for debug mod like https://modrinth.com/mod/hocon-resource-loader

 ![img.png](https://github.com/SettingDust/DataDumper/blob/main/img.png?raw=true)
 <details>